Protect against damp, condensation and mould in the home

 Compressor/ refrigeration dehumidifiers

-All of our dehumidifiers offered at B&Q are compressor/ refrigeration dehumidifiers.
-This is because compressor dehumidifiers are designed to work in temperatures that rarely drop below 10°C, and so are best suited to everyday use in the home where temperatures are usually between 10 and 22°C.
+All our dehumidifiers offered at B&Q are compressor/ refrigeration dehumidifiers, which are designed to work in temperatures that rarely drop below 10°C. They are best suited to everyday use in the home where temperatures are usually between 10 and 22°C.

 These units work by creating one of the coldest surfaces in your home - helping to attract the excess moisture away from windows and other cold surfaces.
-This technique is more energy efficient than using heat (as is the case with desiccant dehumidifiers) and so is a more cost-effective option.
+This technique is more energy efficient than using heat (as is the case with desiccant dehumidifiers), making it a cost-effective option.

-These units remove water by natural absorption, using an electrical heater to continuously regenerate the absorbent material, generally made from a silica gel.
+These units remove water by natural absorption.
+It works by using an electrical heater to continuously generate the absorbent material, generally made from a silica gel.
 Desiccant dehumidifiers are designed for properties with a temperature below 2°C and so aren't suited for use in the home.

 Before you begin

 It can be useful to understand your home's needs when shopping for a dehumidifier.
 Below we ask some of the important questions that can help with your decision making.

 How big is your home and how much moisture do you create?

 When looking at dehumidifiers, the size of home you live in is an important consideration.
 The bigger your home, the more powerful dehumidifier you will need.